sanchitttt/zagAssignment-dashboard/README.md

     1) Open your browser and enter the url http://127.0.0.1:5173/ to view the main dashboard page

+# Functionalities
+    1) Can search by company name or its product
+    2) Can filter out on order type (completed,pending etc)
+    3) Can sort on basis of amount
+    4) Can edit details

 # Technologies Used

     1) Tailwind CSS